Spring Weight Limits on Town Roads

 No in-person absentee voting may occur on the day before the election.

-You can mail your payments, drop the payment in our secure mail box, or pay them in person.
+You can mail your payments or drop the payment in our secure mail box.
 If you have questions regarding tax collection, contact Treasurer Lynn Tank at 920-249-0020.

 Dog licenses can be renewed in the same way as the tax payments.
 The Treasurer must receive a copy of the vaccination records.
 You must also provide a self-addressed, stamped envelope so the town can send you the dog tag.
 (This can be the same envelope as your tax receipt.)